husnjak/IGDB-API-JVM/README.md

 * [API Documentation](https://api-docs.igdb.com/)

 ## About the wrapper
 This wrapper is written in Kotlin which uses the JVM and works with both Koltin & Java projects.
 I have not tested it on other JVM languages but it should work for these languages as well.
-The examples bellow showcase this wrapper in both Kotlin and Java.
+The examples below showcase this wrapper in both Kotlin and Java.

-Feel free to test it on other languages your selves :)
+Feel free to test it on other languages yourselves :)

-The Wrapper can handle both the IGDB generated classes and JSON (Strings), I have choosen to make the Generated classes the standard because it will make it easier to use, you dont have to create your own classes to hold the information.
+The Wrapper can handle both the IGDB generated classes and JSON (Strings), I have chosen to make the Generated classes the standard way because it will make it easier to use as you don't have to create your own classes to hold the information.

 # Installation and setup